ibericoalex/iberico-hangman/README.md

 * [Techsini](http://techsini.com/multi-mockup/index.php): Mockup generator.
 * [ASCII art](https://patorjk.com/software/taag/): a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable characters.

-##Imported Libraries and Packages##
+## Imported Libraries and Packages
-- [random](https://docs.python.org/3/library/random.html) was used to select a random word for the the words.py file.
+- [random](https://docs.python.org/3/library/random.html) was utilized to select a word at random from the `words.py` file.
-- [os](https://docs.python.org/3/library/os.html) was used to create the clear_screen function to enhance user experience and reduce clutter on screen.
+- [os](https://docs.python.org/3/library/os.html) was employed to develop the `clear_screen` function, enhancing user experience by minimizing screen clutter.
-- [time](https://docs.python.org/3/library/time.html) was used to add delay to repeated letter when guessing, to avoid the terminal to clear directly.
+- [time](https://docs.python.org/3/library/time.html) was incorporated to introduce a delay between repeated letter guesses, preventing the terminal from clearing immediately.

 ## Deployment